wangzh3/wangzh3.github.io/_posts/2020-10-30-Data-analysis-and-machine-learning.md

 ![](https://raw.githubusercontent.com/wangzh3/wangzh3.github.io/master/upload/data%20analysis/log.jpg)

+## Using Machine Learning Techniques to Predict Potential Customers and Their Purchasing Items
+> The research was supervised by Professor Dr. Sevim Oztimurlenk and Ling Zhu at the Long Island University.

+The need has increased in B2C e-commerce for a more accurate recommendation system that targets customers.
+The system should be able to provide customers targeted purchase information based on their online behavior.
+A powerful and meaningful recommendation system can offer enormous value to customers and e-commerce providers.
+Customers can locate an item of their interest more easily and quickly.
+On the other hand, an e-commerce provider can achieve a higher customer conversion rate and thus increase sales.
+To this end this research developed a two-step machine-learning-based recommendation prototype with two data mining goals: to identify potential customers with purchase intention and to predict the products they may purchase based on an e-commerce log (i.e., a sequential record of products click-through events).
+In the first module, we used both the K-nearest neighbor (KNN) model and the multi-layer perceptron (MLP) neural network to classify customers with and without purchase intention.
+In the second module, we developed a first-order Markov chain model to predict products that those potential customers will purchase.
+We then tested the prototype with the dataset provided in the RecSys 2015 challenge.
+The results show that in the first module both the KNN and the MLP neural network have their own advantages and disadvantages in identifying those potential customers.
+In the second module the Markov model also performs well to predict the products purchased by a customer.
+The findings show that the prototype has a great potential to be developed into a machine-learning-based recommendation system for e-commerce usage.
+To our knowledge, this prototype is the first of its kind to combine a classification model with time series analysis.

+The source code is [here](https://github.com/wangzh3/Using-Machine-Learning-Techniques-to-Predict-Potential-Customers-and-Their-Purchasing-Items).

 ## User emotion analysis and depression recognition system based on human-computer interaction

 >The research (Master’s thesis) was supervised by Professor Dr. Liang Liang at the University of Miami.